 Advantages and Disadvantages of Beam Torque Wrenches

-The beam torque wrench is cheaper, easier to use and extremely accurate.
+The beam torque wrench is cheap, easy use and extremely accurate.
 It’s also a great wrench for bench-top work.

-The problem many find is you have to always read the scale.
-For the most accuracy, your eye should also line up directly with the guage.
+The problem many find with traditional beam wrenches is you have to always read the scale.
+For the most accuracy, your eye should also line up directly with the gauge.
 When you are working on something you can’t actually see (which often happens with car repairs) a click-type wrench is better.